 “Nothing that Zebulon Montgomery Pike ever tried to do was easy, and most of his luck was bad.”
-Thus Donald Jackson began his forward to the annotated edition of Pike’s journals and letters in 1966.
-A pathfinder who got lost, Pike could have been as revered as Lewis and Clark, but instead remains an indistinct historical figure.
+Thus, Donald Jackson began his forward to the annotated edition of Pike’s journals and letters in 1966.
+A pathfinder who got lost, Pike could have been as revered as Lewis and Clark but instead remains an indistinct historical figure.

 Born in New Jersey in 1779, Pike joined the U.S. Army at the age of 20, following in the footsteps of his father, also named Zebulon, who was a veteran of the American Revolution.
 Lieutenant Pike’s early duties along the Ohio frontier consisted of service as a regimental paymaster.
 Pike lamented his lack of formal education, carrying books into the wilderness and reading voluminously.
 A slim, blue-eyed, pompous young man with an odd habit of tilting his head to one side, Pike was highly ambitious and efficient.

 Pike soon became the protégé of James Wilkinson, the commanding general of the U.S. Army.
 Wilkinson, one of history’s worst scoundrels, was also secretly a double agent for Spain.
-In the summer of 1805, Wilkinson gave Pike the difficult assignment of conducting a reconnaissance of the upper Mississippi River.
-While Lewis and Clark were at the headwaters of the Missouri River far to the West, Pike left St. Louis, Missouri with orders to explore the Mississippi, purchase sites from American Indians for future military posts, and bring a few important chiefs back to St. Louis for talks.
+In the summer of 1805, Wilkinson gave Pike the difficult assignment of surveying the upper Mississippi River.
+While Lewis and Clark were at the headwaters of the Missouri River far to the West, Pike left St. Louis, Missouri, with orders to explore the Mississippi, purchase sites from American Indians for future military posts, and bring a few important chiefs back to St. Louis for talks.
 He took a force of 20 men on a 70-foot keelboat up the Mississippi River, departing from Fort Bellefontaine on August 9, 1805.
 Pike and his men explored the river into modern-day Minnesota, traveling to Cass Lake, which they identified (incorrectly) as the river’s source.
 The expedition returned to St. Louis on April 30, 1806.
-Pike was only modestly successful in his relations with the Indians but brought back important geographical information about a little known portion of the new Louisiana Territory.
+Pike was only modestly successful in his relations with the Indians but brought back important geographical information about a little-known portion of the new Louisiana Territory.

 In the meantime, Pike sent back two relief parties to bring up the horses and his three scattered men with frostbite.
-Only one of these men returned, the others, too sick to move, actually sending bits of gangrenous toe bones to Pike in a macabre appeal not to be abandoned.
+Only one of these men returned; the others, too sick to move, sent bits of gangrenous toe bones to Pike in a macabre appeal not to be abandoned.
 On February 26, 1807, a troop of Spanish soldiers rode up to Pike’s stockade and informed him that he was in Spanish territory.
 “I immediately ordered my flag to be taken down and rolled up,” Pike wrote.
 The Spanish patrol rounded up the frostbitten stragglers, escorting the entire party to Santa Fe.
-Pike’s papers were confiscated and he was sent south to Chihuahua.
-Neither Pike nor his men were mistreated; the majority were returned to U.S. territory at Natchitoches, Louisiana on June 30, 1807.
+Pike’s papers were confiscated, and he was sent south to Chihuahua.
+Neither Pike nor his men were mistreated; the majority were returned to U.S. territory at Natchitoches, Louisiana, on June 30, 1807.
 Dr. Robinson claimed asylum in Mexico but was not allowed to stay.
 Five of the men were held by the Spanish for two years, and one, Sergeant William Meek, after killing Private Theodore Miller in a drunken scuffle, was imprisoned until 1821.
 The Spanish governor was reprimanded by his king for releasing Pike before receiving an apology from the U.S. Government for trespassing.